ekut-es/chaptinator/README.md

 powerpoint slides are the sole video content.
 Lower values cause problems with some browser video players

+`-o` activates the ffmpeg tune 'stillimage' that lowers the deblocking filter, optimizing for still images like slides

 `-v` converts the audio to MP3 with VBR (Variable BitRate) and a quality setting of 8, which is optimal for speech with relatively long segments of silence.
 (Lame is compiled into the standard `ffmpeg` library while the Frauenhofer AAC, which supports VBR, is not)

+`-d` downmixes both audio channels into a single mono audio channel

 `-m METADATA_FILE` disables the cut detection and instead uses the provided metadata file.
 This file has to have the structure described in